AnnaProDev/Pulse/README.md

 # Pulse
 PULSE

-Website for sail (HTML, CSS, SCSS and JS)
+Website for sale of a heart rate monitor (HTML, CSS, SCSS and JS)

 The site is made according to the layout with Design systems Figma